CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/overview.md

 - **Challenge 05: Add a Chat-Style Interface for Insights**
 Create a simple chat UI (Streamlit / web form) to interact with your data and ask questions such as “Which machine had the most downtime this week?”

-- **Challenge 06: Clean Up Resources**
-Delete all Azure resources to prevent extra charges and complete your GenAI data-analysis journey.

 ## Support Contact